 Human factors is a combination of aviation medicine, psychology, engineering and ergonomics.
 It encompasses all of these factors trying to understand the man/machine interface in the aircraft.
 It has its roots in aviation accident investigations resolving these where no clear technical cause could be found when aircraft became more and more reliable over the years.

-An airplane should be preflighted and determined fit to fly, but what about the pilot?
+An airplane should be pre-flighted and determined safe to fly, but what about the pilot?
 Be aware that there are a number of medical conditions which could lead to the pilot be grounded, and here we take a look at some of them.

 To withstand all demands of the flying environment the pilot must be qualified, fit and maintain a healthy life style for a clear body and mind.
-The pilot must also be aware when he or she is not fit or even fatigued or is using drugs to counter minor illnesses which could affect performance or even flight safety and that of the passengers.
+The pilot must also be aware when he or she is not fit or even fatigued or is using drugs to counter minor illnesses which could affect your performance or even flight safety and that of the passengers.